ncase/covid-19/words/words.md

 ![](pics/masks.png)

-To put a number on it: surgical masks *on the infectious person* reduce cold & flu viruses in aerosols by 70%.[^outgoing] Reducing transmissions by 70% would be as large an impact as a lockdown!
+Surgical masks *on the infectious person* reduce cold & flu viruses in aerosols by 70%[^outgoing] – that's potentially as large an impact as a lockdown!

 However, we don't know for sure the impact of masks on COVID-19 *specifically*.
 In science, one should only publish a finding if you're 95% sure of it. (...should.[^replication]) Masks, as of May 1st 2020, are less than "95% sure".